-Today, businesses of all sizes are under threat from cybercriminals, not just Fortune 500 enterprises.
-Between April 2016 and April 2017, about half of U.S. small businesses were breached by hackers.
+Cyberattacks threaten businesses of all sizes, not just Fortune 500 enterprises.
+Between April 2016 and April 2017, hackers breached about half of U.S. small businesses.
 Security experts saw a dramatic spike in ransomware attacks costing businesses $1 billion in 2016.
 A cyberattack can be powerful enough to bring entire businesses down to their knees.
 This causes them to cease operations, sometimes for good.

-Let’s look at three real-life examples of companies put out of business by cyber attacks.
+Let’s look at three real-life examples of companies put out of business by a cyberattack.

 The Lesson: Businesses Must be Alert to the Dangers of Cybercrime